juniorworld/RCNN-for-Ideal-Point-Estimation/README.md

 ## Rationale
 <b>Assumption 1.</b> People's ideological position is a function of what he/she says.
 Words reveal minds.
 Different words reveal different minds.<br>
 <b>Assumption 2.</b> The tie strength between two people is a function of their ideological distance.
 People tend to interact with someone holding similar opinions as theirs.
 The more similar two people are, the more frequent they would repost each other.<br>
-<b>Assumption 3.</b> The tie strenght between two people also depends on individuals' personal characteristics.
+<b>Assumption 3.</b> The tie strength between two people also depends on individuals' personal characteristics.
 For example, their social influence and the out-reaching propensity.<br>
 ## Operationalization
 We integrate the three assumptions with an operationalization design as follows:<br>
 Repost frequency W<sub>ij</sub> between user i and user j was negatively correlated with their ideological distance, whilst controlling for reposter’s outreach efforts In'<sub>j</sub> and originator’s influence Out'<sub>i</sub>.